AbsaOSS/balta/README.md

 class that provides the necessary setup and teardown for the tests to each run in its own transaction.
 It is an enhancement class to standard ScalaTest `AnyFunSuite` class.

-Besides that, it provides easy access to tables, query them and insert data into them.
+Besides that, it provides easy access to tables, queries them and inserts data into them.

 And it allows easy access to database functions and executing them.